Tom Grivosti: 2024 season

 On 24 May 2024, Grivosti made his first appearance for the club in 364 days when he came off the bench for Jason McClelland in the 66th minute of a 2–2 draw away to Bohemians at Dalymount Park.
 On 25 July 2024, he made his 100th career appearance in a 3–1 win at home to Vaduz of Liechtenstein in the UEFA Conference League.
 He featured in all 6 of the club's UEFA Conference League fixtures as they knocked out Vaduz, then Sabah of Azerbaijan, before losing 2–0 on aggregate to Turkey's İstanbul Başakşehir in the Play-off Round.
 On 5 September 2024, Grivosti scored his first goal since his return from injury, with an overhead kick to equalise in an eventual 2–1 win away to Dundalk at Oriel Park.

 2025 season

 On 25 November 2024, Grivosti signed a new two-year contract with the club.
 Grivosti made his 100th appearance for the club in all competitions on 24 October 2025 in a 1–1 draw at home to Waterford at Richmond Park.
+He featured in all 6 of his side's UEFA Conference League campaign, which saw them beat Lithuanian side Hegelmann 1–0 at home and 2–0 away before beating Estonian club Nõmme Kalju 1–0 at home then drawing 2–2 away in the second leg after extra time to send them through.
+The Third Qualifying Round saw them face Turkish giants Beşiktaş, in which they found themselves 4–0 down at half time in the first leg at Tallaght Stadium, then won the second half by a goal, before remarkably taking a 2–0 lead at Beşiktaş Stadium in the second leg to narrow the aggregate deficit to just 1 goal with 48 minutes of the tie left, although eventually they were defeated 3–2 on the night and 7–3 on aggregate.

+2026 season

+The 2026 season saw Grivosti struggle for minutes, making just 10 appearances in the club's first 25 league games of the season, before it was announced on 28 July 2026 that he would be transferred, after making 112 appearances in all competitions during his 4-and-a-half years with the club, scoring 3 goals.

+Dundalk

+On 28 July 2026, Grivosti signed for League of Ireland Premier Division club Dundalk on a multi-year contract.